-5.1 Lone working environments present a unique health and safety problem.
-Although there is no specific legal guidance on working alone, under the Health and Safety at Work Act 1974, and the Management of Health and Safety Regulations 1992, WTC must organise and control the health and safety of lone workers.

-- 5.2 The Town Clerk (or his/her designated Deputy) is responsible for: - making sure that there are arrangements for identifying, evaluating and managing risk associated with lone working; - providing resources for putting the policy into practice; and - making sure that there are arrangements for monitoring incidents linked to lone working and that the Staffing Committee regularly reviews the effectiveness of the policy; - making sure that all staff are aware of the policy; - making sure that risk assessments are carried out and reviewed regularly; - putting procedures and safe systems of work into practice which are designed to eliminate or reduce the risks associated with working alone; - making sure that staff groups and individuals identified as being at risk are given appropriate information, instruction and training, including training at induction, updates and refresher training as necessary; - making sure that appropriate support is given to staff involved in any incident; and - managing the effectiveness of preventative measures through an effective system of reporting, investigating and recording incidents. - 5.2 All staff are responsible for: - taking reasonable care of themselves and other people who may be affected by their actions; - cooperating by following rules and procedures designed for safe working; - reporting all incidents that may affect the health and safety of themselves or others and asking for guidance as appropriate; - taking part in training designed to meet the requirements of the policy; and - reporting any dangers they identify or any concerns they might have in respect of working alone.
+- 5.1 Lone working environments present a unique health and safety problem.
+Although there is no specific legal guidance on working alone, under the Health and Safety at Work Act 1974, and the Management of Health and Safety Regulations 1992, we must organise and control the health and safety of lone workers. - 5.2 The Town Clerk (or his/her designated Deputy) is responsible for: - a. making sure that there are arrangements for identifying, evaluating and managing risk associated with lone working; - b. providing resources for putting the policy into practice; and - c. making sure that there are arrangements for monitoring incidents linked to lone working and that the Policy and Resources Committee regularly reviews the effectiveness of the policy; - d. making sure that all staff are aware of the policy; - e. making sure all staff have an up to date list of contact details and current keyholders; - f. maintain a list of emergency contacts for each employee - g. making sure that risk assessments are carried out and reviewed regularly; - h. putting procedures and safe systems of work into practice which are designed to eliminate or reduce the risks associated with working alone; - making sure that staff groups and individuals identified as being at risk are given appropriate information, instruction and training, including training at induction, updates and refresher training as necessary; - j. making sure that appropriate support is given to staff involved in any incident; and - k. managing the effectiveness of preventative measures through an effective system of reporting, investigating and recording incidents.

+5.2 All staff are responsible for:

+- a. taking reasonable care of themselves and other people who may be affected by their actions; - b. cooperating by following rules and procedures designed for safe working; - c. knowing what to do if threatened verbally or physically. - d. reporting all incidents that may affect the health and safety of themselves or others and asking for guidance as appropriate; - e. taking part in training designed to meet the requirements of the policy; and